bfalk1/Riva-Backend/Assessment.md

 # Build the solution
 dotnet build

-# Run tests (some will fail initially - this is expected)
+# Run tests (no tests will run initially - you need to write them)
 dotnet test
 ```